 We're also told that Collet-Serra is no longer involved with Akira, which chimes with a story by The Hollywood Reporter back in June.

 It was recently announced, of course, that Nolan's next film is out in July 2017.
 As ever, it's a project shrouded in secrecy.
 Could that film be Akira?
 It's a far-fetched notion, perhaps, but its positioning as a summer film certainly suggests that Nolan has something major in store, and a big-budget adaptation of Akira could fit that bill.
 And while Nolan has the kind of industry clout to make just about anything he wants, his prior relationship with Warner - and his history with Leonardo DiCaprio on Inception - might add weight to the Akira theory.

-On the other hand, it could be that Nolan's involved as a producer rather than director, as he was on Man Of Steel.
-While we're treating what we've been told as a rumour for now, it's undeniably a fascinating one.
+On the other hand, it could be that Nolan's involved as a producer rather than director, as he was on Man of Steel.
+While we're treating what we've been told as a rumor for now, it's undeniably a fascinating one.
 With Nolan's mystery film less than two years away, we'll surely have confirmation on this in one way or another very soon.